Keeping carbon from ever reaching the atmosphere.

 The Quest project is one of only 15 operational large-scale CCS projects in the world.
 And it’s the first CCS application for Canada's oil sands production.

 How do we help companies at home adopt this technology while also exporting it to other oil-producing countries?

 Businesses and researchers across Canada are developing clean innovations that are important parts of Canada’s move to a stronger, cleaner economy.
 Once a clean innovation is proven, the innovators need help making their product competitive and getting it to market.

 Accelerating clean innovation in Canada means helping businesses and researchers develop competitively priced products.
 Government has a role to play in that.
-Stay tuned for #NewThinking on accelerating clean innovation in Canada.
+Find out more with our latest work on accelerating clean innovation in Canada.